 - Do you specialize in facial plastic surgery?

 Look for a facial plastic surgeon.
 Statistically, 90% of plastic surgery performed in the United States is breast augmentation and liposuction.
 This means that most general plastic surgeons spend less than 10% of their time performing facial procedures.
 Facial plastic surgeons, however, spend 100% of their time on the face and neck area, mastering the skills and techniques required to produce beautiful and natural-looking results.
-You’ve probably already answered this question in your research, but double-check and ask the surgeon to ensure you have a specialist.
+You may have already answered this question in your research, but double-check and ask the surgeon to ensure you are dealing with a face specialist.

 - What is your experience with this procedure?
 How many times have you done this procedure?